 Also present on site are several frog species and reptiles including Boyd's forest dragon, eastern water dragon, carpet and amethystine pythons, and two colubrid snakes.

-Dormitory accommodation is available for groups of up to 40 people, in four- and six-berth rooms.
-These have access to a communal industrial kitchen, and an amenities block nearby provides laundry, bathroom and shower facilities.
+Dormitory accommodation is available for groups of up to 50 people, in four- and six-berth rooms.
+Forty of these beds have access to a communal commercial kitchen, an amenities block.
+Ten beds are located in the separate self-contained research accommodation including full-sized kitchen, dining area, toilet and shower.
+A coin operated laundry (accepts $1 and $2 coins) is available upon request.
 A BBQ deck is also available to visitors, and there is a large indoor space with audiovisual capability.

-All building and rooms are accessible with ramps.
+All buildings and rooms are accessible with ramps.
 Paths through the forest are gravel and have occasional steep gradients.
 Please contact us with any specific queries.